micmejia/bible-dump/AMPC/Exodus/Exod 32.md

 But now go, lead the people to the place of which I have told you.
-Behold, My [^a]Angel shall go before you.
+Behold, My Angel shall go before you.
 Nevertheless, in the day when I punish I will visit their sin upon them!